 More information about the

-flash_layout.h content, not PS related, is
+flash_layout.h content, not ITS related, is

-available in platform readme along with other
+available in Details for the platform/ext folder along with other

 TF-M NV Counter Interface